 Typically an ac device is connected to the input module as shown above.
-Commonly the ac hot" wire is connected to the switch while the "neutral" goes to the plc common.
-The ac round (3rd wire where applicable) should be connected to the frame ground terminal of he plc.(not shown) As is true with dc, ac connections are typically color coded so that the individual wiring the device knows which wire is which.
-This coding varies from country but in Turkey is commonly black (neutral), red (hot) and green with relieve (3rd wire ground when applicable).
+Commonly the ac "hot" wire is connected to the switch while the "neutral" goes to the plc common.
+The ac ground (3rd wire where applicable) should be connected to the frame ground terminal of the plc.(not shown) As is true with dc, ac connections are typically color coded so that the individual wiring the device knows which wire is which.
+This coding varies from country to country but in Turkey is commonly black (neutral), red (hot) and green with yellow (3rd wire ground when applicable).